This healthy Tuna Noodle Casserole doesn't taste "healthy". It has extra veggies, a high-quality tuna, and a creamy sauce for a fantastic, easy meal.

 What side dishes to serve with tuna casserole?

-Of course, adding a dessert instead of a side would be another option.
+Of course, adding a healthy-ish dessert like chocolate covered strawberries instead of a side would be another option.
 Fresh fruit at the end of your meal would round this out nicely and keep it healthy, too.
+Or reward yourself with something indulgent like pumpkin cheesecake!

 Skinny Tuna Noodle Casserole